Memorials and Tributes

 When Sarah’s father passed away, she knew she wanted to do something that would establish a lasting legacy for him.
 She remembered that during his lifetime he was always praising Northwestern for its tireless efforts to better his community.
 So Sarah decided to make a gift to Northwestern in her father’s name using appreciated securities.
-Not only will her father’s legacy live on at Northwestern thanks to the gift, but Sarah also received a federal income tax charitable deduction and eliminated capital gains tax on the securities.
+Not only will her father’s legacy live on at Northwestern thanks to the gift, but Sarah also received a federal income tax charitable deduction (because she itemizes her taxes) and eliminated capital gains tax on the securities.

 - Contact Northwestern Gift Planning at 800-826-6709 or firstname.lastname@example.org for additional information on creating a memorial gift at Northwestern.